This blog post was originally posted on July 20, 2015 and was updated on July 1, 2019.

 - Montjuic Olympic swimming pool: built for the 1992 summer Olympics, this is an enormous swimming pool with some great views.

 - Centre Esportiu Parc de la Ciutadela: This quiet pool sits atop the city park sports center.
 It’s the perfect spot to relax, cool off and disconnect from the city below.

 - Torre de las Aguas: known as “the beach of Eixample,” this swimming pool is a total hidden gem and great for kids.
 You’ll find it tucked away one of the Eixample district’s many enormous inner patios.

 - El Llac de la Creuta del Coll: A lake-turned-swimming pool in the northern part of Barcelona’s Gracia district, this scenic city pool is worth the 15-minute metro ride.

-READ MORE: 5 Ways to Cool Off in BarcelonaNo need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+READ MORE: 5 Ways to Cool Off in BarcelonaWant our insider’s guide to eating in Barcelona?
+Just add your email address in the form below!